pacwoodson/profanity2/README.md

 ![Screenshot](/img/screenshot.png?raw=true "Wow!
 That's a lot of zeros!")

+## Fork informations

+This is a fork from original 1inch project which changes a little bit the behaviour of the program.

+- Instead of finding only one result per score, this variant looks for every results from a score threshold.
+Original program would not find results lower than the highest score found in its run (example: the program find a result scored 14, then won't find results of score 12 afterwards).
+The counterparty is that there is a hardcoded maximum amount of results [(500)](./Dispatcher.hpp#26) the program can find before it stops.
+Could be improved by looping back on the result buffer.

+`<program arguments...> -S 10` will find all results with a score >= 10

+- Added an option to store results in a text file when it finds it (in case the machine shutdown during the run and we lose the results)

+`<program arguments...> -o output_file.txt` will append results found in output_file.txt

+- [Disabled AMD GPU support](./profanity.cpp#128) because it was conflicting on a machine with Nvidia GPU + AMD CPU w/integrated graphics and I didn't need support.
+Can be re-enabled by uncommenting the code.

 # Important to know

 A previous version of this project has a known critical issue due to a bad source of randomness.
 The issue enables attackers to recover private key from public key: https://blog.1inch.io/a-vulnerability-disclosed-in-profanity-an-ethereum-vanity-address-tool